 - More flexible cell design options

-Since there is less of a learning curve for robot integrators, the right integrator will be able to spend more time making the robot system flexible and even easy to repurpose if and when production needs change.
+Since there is less of a learning curve, the right integrator will be able to spend more time making the robot system flexible and even easy to repurpose if and when production needs change.
 Robot integrators have experience designing systems that efficiently perform multiple processes.
 The robot system can be designed so that product/part changeovers can be made on the fly by the robot operators.

 - End of arm tooling expertise